Histria (ancient city): Greek period

 Established by Milesian settlers in order to facilitate trade with the native Getae, Histria is considered the oldest urban settlement on Romanian territory.
-Scymnus of Chios (ca 110 BC), dated its founding to 630 BC, while Eusebius of Caesarea set it during the time of the 33rd Olympic Games (657-6 BC).
+Pseudo-Scymnus (ca 110 BC), dated its founding to 630 BC, while Eusebius of Caesarea set it during the time of the 33rd Olympic Games (657-6 BC).
 It is believed all six Milesian tribes (Greek: phylai) were represented in the colony, yet only four tribes are attested: the Aigikoreis, Argadeis, Boreis and Geleontes.
 It became a Greek city-state with its own large chora (territory) extending to approx. 20 km to the west.
 It was situated near fertile arable land with fishing and agriculture as additional sources of income.

 Trade with the interior followed the foundation of Histria as demonstrated by finds of Attic black-figure pottery, coins, ornamental objects, an Ionian lebes and many fragments of amphoras found in great quantity at Histria, some imported but some local.
 Pottery, metal and glass objects were produced locally and increasingly before the mid-6th century.
 Its port traded soon after its establishment with intensive trade with large Greek cities to the south including Miletus, Rhodes, Samos and Athens.
 Histria flourished during the Archaic and Classical periods.

 In 600–550 BC new city walls were built probably in connection with the frequent raids of the Scythians.
-Nevertheless at the end of the 6th or beginning of the 5th c.
+Nevertheless, at the end of the 6th or beginning of the 5th c.
 BC the city was destroyed probably by the Scythians following the Scythian campaign of Darius I. It was rebuilt with new temples and industrial production increased.

 In the 5th century BC Histria was situated between the Odrysian kingdom and the Scythians ruled by Ariapeithes who were in conflict.
 Histria was probably forced to join the Delian League and, following a revolution by inhabitants, passed from an oligarchy to democracy.

 Silver drachm of Istros, 4th century BCE, with facing heads of the Dioskouroi and eagle on dolphin, ΙΣΤΡΙΗ (ISTRIE) above.

 The earliest documented currency on today's Romanian territory was an 8-gram silver drachma, issued by the city around 480 BC and its coins were widely circulated in the region.